Psychotherapist, OCSWSSW, MSW, RSW, Dip. TIRP

 - Relational Couples Therapy course, with Dr. Pat DeYoung, 2009

-- Trauma-Informed Stabilization Treatment – level I, II, III, IV, with Dr. Janina Fisher, 2014 – present
+- Trauma-Informed Stabilization Treatment – level I, II, III, IV, (and other workshops) with Dr. Janina Fisher, 2014 – present

 - Dyadic Developmental Psychotherapy, level I, with Dr. Sian Phillips, 2017